Tanawah Trail – 8/4/12 – 8.5 miles

 The Tanawha drops quickly down below Parkway level and follows along one of its retaining walls.
 Water flowing down from the Parkway had a muddy brown tint, less than usually appealing.

-We discovered that today may be short of big views but spectacular for wildflowers in open areas.
+Today may be short of big views but spectacular for wildflowers in open areas.
 This is one of many sections of wild goldenglow we passed.

 We stopped briefly at the Visitor Center for the Viaduct, walked past the parking lot and underneath the Viaduct as it swings out into space.
 Hi, Chris!